maladon/docs/tutorials/hvac-tutorial/README.md

 ## Next Steps

+At this point your product is configured and ready to start receiving data from your hardware of choice or the simulator.

 If you have BBG hardware available, you will walk through installing GWE on the BBG, connecting the BBG and its sensors to the Murano platform, and connecting the sensor data to a Murano solution.
 If you do not have hardware available, you will walk through running the simulator.
 This should provide you with an easy starting point for connecting devices and creating solutions to visualize and interpret your device's data.